Slow Cooker Beef Ragu

 - Wine Substitute: omitting the wine in this recipe is totally fine.
 You can also substitute white grape juice in it’s place.

-- Storage: this ragu will stay good in the refrigerator for 5-7 days or in the freezer for up to 3 months.
+- Storage: leftovers of this ragu will stay good in the refrigerator for 5-7 days, or in the freezer for up to 3 months.
+To defrost, I recommend placing the ragu back in the fridge overnight.

 - Cuts of beef: Instead of a chuck roast, a bottom round roast, tri tip or brisket can be used in it’s place.